Export Requirements for Kuwait

 - Metric net weight is required.
-Lettering and numbers for unit metric weight must be in Arabic (NOTE: Gross weight is required for commercial invoices but is not required for product labels.)
+Lettering and numbers for unit metric weight may be written in Arabic or English.
+(Note: Gross weight is required for commercial invoices but is not required for product labels.)*

 - Production (slaughtered or freezing) and expiration dates must be on individually packaged product.
 Date format requirements for Kuwait must conform to the following: Day/Month/Year for products with a shelf life of three (3) months or less.
 For products with a shelf life of more than three (3) months, both the Day/Month/Year and Month/Year formats are acceptable (text is permitted only if the name of the month is written in full).

 - The following methods of labeling are alternatives to the requirements for labeling precut and packaged fresh/frozen meat: